 Ski touring climbing skins are incredibly effective, allowing skiers to ascend up to 30-40 degree slopes with easy, and make travelling in the backcountry incredibly easy.

-What’s the difference between Alpine and touring ski boots?
+What’s the difference between alpine / touring (or backcountry) ski boots?

-Alpine and ski touring boots differ in a number of ways.
-The most obvious way is that dedicated tech ski boots have specialized binding mounts which make them compatable with tech (or pin) bindings.
-Frame touring bindings are also compatible with alpine ski boots.
-However, this type of setup is much heavier and much less versatile than a tech binding setup for really getting into it.
+Alpine and ski touring boots differ in several ways.
+The most obvious way is that dedicated tech ski boots have specialized binding mounts which make them compatible with tech (or pin) bindings.
+Frame touring bindings are also compatible with alpine ski boots (as long as the frame bindings have the correct match to the soles of the boots, some boots are not compatible with some bindings so check with your local ski shop pro!).
+However, this type of setup is much heavier and much less versatile than a tech-binding setup for really getting into it.

 Thirdly, ski touring boots tend to be much lighter, and simultaneously quite stiff in ski mode.
-The additional technology involved and materials in making ski touring boots so light weight and strong also makes them quite expensive.
+The additional technology involved and materials in making ski touring boots so lightweight and strong also make them quite expensive.
 In general, a quality pair of ski touring boots is roughly double the price of an average pair of downhill or alpine ski boots.

-Choosing the right clothing for ski touring is a difficult and expensive endevour for most.
+The simple answer is… LAYERS!
+Choosing the right clothing for ski touring can be daunting at first, and a bit expensive to get the essentials in place.
 The simple answer is that having a diverse set of layers is critical for success on a ski touring day.
-You may start in the dark with -20C temperatures and wind in the morning, and later in the day be boiling in 5C in the sunshine, toiling up a steep slope.
-This huge range of conditions requires a suitable and flexible layering system to accomodate.
+You may start in the dark with -20C temperatures and wind in the morning, and later in the day be boiling at 5C in the sunshine, toiling up a steep slope.
+This huge range of conditions requires a suitable and flexible layering system to accommodate.

 My bottom layer is pretty simple.
 I wear a pair of medium long-johns and a relatively lightweight pair of wind/water resistant softshell pants.
 As I typically don’t ski tour under -20C, I find this setup is more than sufficient for almost all conditions.
 If I need a little extra insulation, I can throw a light pair of fleece between, but this is rare as I would then sweat too much.